 Betty Coleman was born and raised in Nashville, Tennessee.
 She attended Metro Nashville Public Schools and later graduated from Belmont University with a Bachelor of Science in Elementary Education with endorsements in early childhood and library science.
 She also has a JD from Nashville School of Law.
 She has taught in Metro Schools for over 30 years.
 Before becoming a teacher at Julia Green, Mrs. Coleman was a Julia Green parent.
 She was extremely pleased with the education and care that her daughter received while attending Julia Green.
 Each year, Mrs. Coleman strives not only to build a community of learners in her classroom, but also a community of caring individuals.
 Mrs. Coleman loves teaching the students at Julia Green and getting to know their families.
 When Mrs. Coleman is not in school she enjoys reading, photography, traveling, and spending time with family and friends.

-Originally born in Alabama, Mrs. Lentz has lived in Nashville, Tennessee since 2002.
-She earned a Bachelor’s degree in Psychology with a minor in Health and a Masters of Instructional Practice K-6th from Lipscomb University.
-She is certified to teach English as a second language, and she is currently working towards an additional 30 hours of graduate credit for Technology Integration in the classroom.
-Mrs. Lentz has worked for Metro Nashville Public Schools since 2014 as a one-on-one paraprofessional, substitute, interim teacher, and a first grade teacher.
+Millie Lentz has lived in Nashville, Tennessee since 2002.
+She earned a bachelor’s degree in psychology, a minor in health, and a master’s degree of Instructional Practice grades K-6th from Lipscomb University.
+She has an English Language Learner Endorsement and a Technology Integration Certificate completing a master’s degree plus 30 hours.
+Mrs. Lentz has worked for Metropolitan Nashville Public Schools since 2014 as a special education paraprofessional, substitute teacher, interim teacher, and a first-grade teacher.
 Mrs. Lentz believes that all students are unique individuals and that all students can learn!
-Outside of school, she enjoys exercising and spending time with her husband, family, friends, and pets.
+Outside of school, she enjoys exercising, organizing, and spending time with her husband, family, friends, and pets.

 Born in Atlanta, Georgia, and raised in Eufaula, Alabama, Mrs. Mazer moved to Nashville to attend Peabody College.
 It was there that she earned her Bachelor of Science in Elementary Education and Special Education and later her master’s degree in remedial reading.
 She also has an additional 30 hours of graduate credit.
 Prior to teaching at Julia Green, Mrs. Mazer taught at University School of Nashville and Westmeade Elementary.
 Outside of school, she enjoys spending time with her husband, children, and grandchildren.
 Mrs. Mazer loves teaching at Julia Green and feels fortunate to be able to work with such a talented faculty and staff.